krishnasaurabh/Enrollment-Portal-A-Ruby-on-Rails-Application/README.md

 6. Given: A course created by an Instructor<br> When: An another Instructor/Student clicks on show <br> Then: The Instructor/Student should not be able to see the enrolled students for the course
 7. Given: An Instructor has created a course<br> When: Another Instructor tries to enroll students the course <br> Then: Instructor should not be authorised
 8. Given: An Instructor creates a course<br> And: Students have enrolled to the course<br> When: Instructor drops the course<br> Then: The enrollments and waitlists should be dropped.
-8. Given: When an instructor updates a course capacity (can only be higher )<br> Then: The waitlists for that course will automatically convert into enrollemnts until the course enrollment capacity gets filled.
+9. Given: When an instructor updates a course capacity (can only be higher )<br> Then: The waitlists for that course will automatically convert into enrollemnts until the course enrollment capacity gets filled.
+10. Given: when unauthorized user accesses other profiles by changing URLS<br> Then: Restricting Access to other profiles by changing URLS, and show notice.